At Peace, we believe membership is an important and biblically faithful part of church participation.

 As people believed in Christ and were baptized into the early church, they were officially counted as part of the body (Acts 1:15, 2:41).
 It's also clear that early churchgoers had a responsibility to obey the leaders of the church (Hebrews 13:17).
 In other words, churches had a formalized accountability structure and appointed elders who were to shepherd God's flock.

 Membership is also beneficial.
-When the church takes responsibility for and watches over us, our hearts, lives and relationships are blessed.
-And the benefit is mutual: the rest of the congregation is helped when we commit to support the church in its worship and work.
+When the church takes responsibility for and watches over us, our hearts, lives, and relationships are blessed.
+And the benefit is mutual: the rest of the congregation is helped when we commit to supporting the church in its worship and work.

-If you're considering joining Peace Church, we invite you to attend our Peace 101 Sunday school class in the fall or spring quarter, and to submit a membership application.
+If you're considering joining Peace Church, we invite you to attend our Peace 101 Sunday school class in the Fall or Spring quarter.
+Please submit an online application or download a paper copy and mail or submit it in-person to the church office.
 Once we've received your application, a church elder will contact you to set up a membership interview.